Myanmar looks to private firms to improve dire air safety record

 With his father described as a drug kingpin-turned-tycoon by the United States in 2010, Tun Myint Naing is subject to U.S. sanctions.

-A Japanese consortium led by Mitsubishi Corp (8058.T) has agreed to revamp the airport in Mandalay.
+A Japanese consortium led by Mitsubishi Corp has agreed to revamp the airport in Mandalay.

 The government plans to build a $1.5-billion international airport to service Yangon at Hanthawaddy, northeast of the city, and awarded the contract to a consortium headed by South Korea's state-run Incheon International Airport Corp.